Basics

 };

-• You may notice that mfData is void*.
-The reason to do this is that there’s problem compiling LOVE if Windows.h is included BEFORE the keyboard module.
-We also don’t want to clutter the includes with Windows-specific includes and drag down the compilation time.
+is included BEFORE the keyboard module.
+We also don’t want to clutter the includes with Windows-specific includes and drag down the compilation time. - The

-• The tempBuffer is std::vector.
+.
 Yes this is intentional so we don’t have to manage the allocated memory and take advantage of RAII.
-It also helps in case MediaFoundation returns data bigger than provided buffer by simply reallocating bigger temporary buffer.
+It also helps in case MediaFoundation returns data bigger than provided buffer by simply reallocating bigger temporary buffer. - Then there’s

 Problems